 On Friday, March 23, President Trump signed into law the Clarifying Lawful Overseas Use of Data Act (CLOUD Act), which amends the Stored Communications Act (SCA), 18 U.S.C. § 2701, et seq., to require providers of electronic communication services or remote computing services to produce data sought by the government under the SCA, regardless of whether the data are located within or outside the United States.
-The CLOUD Act creates a limited mechanism for providers to challenge legal requests for data and creates a framework for responding to requests for electronic communications from foreign governments.1 The Act thus represents a legislative response to the question about the SCA's extraterritorial reach that is pending before the Supreme Court in United States v.
+The CLOUD Act creates a limited mechanism for providers to challenge legal requests for data held abroad and creates a framework for responding to requests for electronic communications from foreign governments.1 The Act thus represents a legislative response to the question about the SCA's extraterritorial reach that is pending before the Supreme Court in United States v.
 Microsoft Corp., No. 17-2 (argued Feb.
 27, 2018).
 How the Court will respond to adoption of the Act remains to be seen.2

 I. The SCA and Data Stored Abroad

 Making clear what had previously been an open question under the SCA, the CLOUD Act expressly requires providers to comply with the SCA's data retention and disclosure obligations regardless of where the data are stored.
 It states that providers must “comply with the obligations of this chapter to preserve, backup, or disclose the contents of a wire or electronic communication and any record or other information pertaining to a customer or subscriber within such provider's possession, custody, or control, regardless of whether such communication, record, or other information is located within or outside of the United States.”
 CLOUD Act § 103(a) (to be codified at 18 U.S.C. § 2713).